 Ingredients

-- 1 pineapple, diced
+- 1 pineapple, peeled, core removed, diced into small bite-sized pieces

 - 4 Roma tomatoes, seeds removed, finely chopped (2 cups)